nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 Polls are open Monday 1st September to Thursday 4th September.
 Students will vote in elections of MSA office bearers, committees and National Union of Students delegates.

 ### [Election timeline](http://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202025.pdf)

+### Polls open

+Update 1/9/2025 - 4 days until polls close

+Voting in student union elections has opened across the state.
+Throughout Monash's Clayton campus, campaigners are already on the ground with Change, Elevate, Free Palestine and Party in the MSA all having a presence.

 ### Polls open in the morning